Pushpenderrathore/OSINT/README.md

 - Running Python scripts for searches and investigations.
 - Executing shell commands for relevant tools.
-- Reviewing `Osint.txt` for methodology guidance and recommended workflows.
+- Reviewing `Osint.json` for methodology guidance and recommended workflows.

 Refer to each tool's documentation or `README.md` (if provided) within its respective directory for detailed instructions and examples.